 Regaining Fair Deductions for Artists and Writers Making Gifts

 Prior to 1969, artists, writers, and composers were allowed to take a fair-market value deduction for their works donated to a museum, library, or archive.
 In 1969, Congress changed the law, and artists could only deduct the cost of materials used.
-The number of works donated by artists dramatically declined.
-The impact was immediate and drastic:
+The impact on gifts made to cultural institutions was immediate and drastic:

 - The Museum of Modern Art in New York received 321 gifts from artists in the three years prior to 1969; in the three years after 1969 the museum received 28 works of art from artists—a decrease of more than 90 percent.

 - The biggest loser was the Library of Congress, which annually received 15–20 large gifts of manuscripts from authors.
 In the four years after 1969, it received one gift.